succinctlabs/sp1/book/getting-started/install.md

 # Installation

 SP1 currently runs on Linux and macOS.
-You can either use prebuilt binaries through sp1up or build the toolchain and CLI from source.
+You can either use prebuilt binaries through sp1up or build the Succinct [Rust toolchain](https://rust-lang.github.io/rustup/concepts/toolchains.html) and CLI from source.

+The Succinct Rust toolchain has support for the compilation target for the Succinct zkVM (`riscv32im-succinct-zkvm-elf`).
+The `cargo prove` CLI provides convenient commands for compiling SP1 programs and other helper functionality.

 ## Requirements